janeligio/ctci/IX. Interview Questions/IX-Interview_Questions-4.md

 }
 ```

-### 4.6 Successor - Incomplete
+### 4.6 Successor
-- Write an algorithm to find the "next" node (i.e., in-order successor) of a given node in a binary search tree.
+> Write an algorithm to find the "next" node (i.e., in-order successor) of a given node in a binary search tree.
 You may assume that each node has a link to its parent.

 Algorithm:
 - The successor of a node is either going to be